seecon data use policy

 6. Legal basis for processing personal data under General Data Protection Regulation (GDPR)

-If you are from the European Economic Area (EEA), seecon international gmbh’s legal basis for collecting and using the personal information described in this data use policy is Art.
+If you are from the European Economic Area (EEA), seecon’s legal basis for collecting and using the personal information described in this data use policy is Art.
 6(1) lit. a GDPR.

 seecon may process your Personal Data because: